grand-rick/grand-rick/README.md

 <h1 align="center">Hi! 👋, Good to see you here!</h1>
-<h3 align="center">I'm a Computer science student🌟 and a frontend web developer!</h3>
+<h3 align="center">I'm a Computer Science Student🌟 and a Frontend Web Developer!</h3>

 <br>

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" /></p>

-- 👯 I’m based in Kenya.
-- 🌱 I’m learning React.js.
+- 🌱 I’m learning Fullstack Web Development with JavaScript.
-- 📫 You can reach me at **kabugap02@gmail.com**
 - 🎫 I'm open to collaborating on open-source frontend projects
 - ⚡ Fun fact :- Food and Music🎵 are the reasons to live, and it's tomato not tomato, Jeez!